Speak up, share the news, make knowledge ready…

 Dr. Jianan Li is an international associate of the National Academy of Medicine, USA.
 He is professor and Dean of the College of Rehabilitation Medicine in Nanjing Medical University, as well as Chairman of Medical Rehabilitation Center of its First Affiliated Hospital, and president of the Zhongshan Rehabilitation Hospital, China.

-Prof. Li Jianan will speak about: "The role and importance of genetics and microbiomics in future sub-health management"
+Prof. Li Jianan will speak about: "The NEW Rehabilitation Based on Genomics and Microbiomics"

 He is the immediate past-president of International Society of Physical and Rehabilitation Medicine (ISPRM) and the International Member of National Academy of Medicine, USA.
 His main field is in Spinal cord injury rehabilitation, Cardiac rehabilitation and Motion analysis and motor control.